Financial planning tools and services to put you on the path to the future you want

 The problem might be the misconceptions surrounding them.
 If you don’t go in with your eyes open, an annuity could be the worst financial decision that you ever made.
-But if you know what you’re buying and manage it the right way, it’s guaranteed income.
-Often for life, and sometimes for the life of you or your spouse if one of you dies.
+But if you know what you’re buying – and you manage it the right way – it’s guaranteed income (often for life, and sometimes for the life of you or your spouse if one of you dies).

 Mistakes seem to be the real culprit, and not the annuities themselves.
-It’s been said before.
-Annuities, and really any retirement financial vehicles, are tools.
+Annuities – and all retirement financial vehicles – are tools.
 There’s a right way and a wrong way to approach them.

-And here are 5 of the top mistakes that you can avoid:
+And here are five of the top mistakes that you can avoid:

 Costs vary with annuities, depending on where you buy them.
-The Motley Fool‘s Todd Campbell ranks this annuity mistake as #1, particularly because it can cost you now, later, and for the life of the annuity.
+The Motley Fool‘s Todd Campbell ranks this annuity mistake on the top, particularly because it can cost you now, later, and for the life of the annuity.

 Annuities are profitable for brokers because the fees are so much higher than other investments, says Campbell.
 Commissions can be as high as 10 percent, on top of other related expenses.
-But it’s avoidable if you ask up front and shop around for the best rates.
+But it’s avoidable if you ask upfront and shop around for the best rates.
 You don’t have to buy an annuity from a broker.
-Steve Vernon for CBS Money Watch says that you can buy immediate annuities through online annuity shopping services, and variable ones through companies such as Vanguard.
+You can also buy immediate annuities through online annuity shopping services, and variable annuities through companies such as Vanguard.

-You wouldn’t buy a subcompact vehicle if you had 5 kids, and buying the wrong annuity is just as shortsighted.
-Vernon explains that there are four basic annuity choices: Fixed dollar amount, inflation-adjusted, variable, guaranteed minimum withdrawal benefit, and guaranteed lifetime withdrawal benefit.
+You wouldn’t buy a subcompact vehicle if you had five kids.
+Buying the wrong annuity is just as shortsighted.
+Vernon explains that there are four basic annuity choices: fixed dollar amount, inflation-adjusted, variable, guaranteed minimum withdrawal benefit, and guaranteed lifetime withdrawal benefit.

 If you withdraw your set percentage, your guaranteed annuity value will remain untouched for the life of the annuity.
 But if you take just a few thousand dollars more than you should, and you only do that once, your guaranteed value will reduce, and so will all of your future distributions for life.

 With a joint-life annuity that names an IRA as beneficiary, your spouse would only get the actual value at your death.
 That’s what you invested, less what’s already been paid to you.
-With a joint-life annuity that names your spouse as beneficiary, the same regular payments would continue as before, for the rest of your spouse’s life.
+With a joint-life annuity that names your spouse as a beneficiary, the same regular payments would continue as before (for the rest of your spouse’s life).
 Depending on when this happens, that could add up to a lot of money.